-Contact specialist property disputes solicitor, Mike Hansom on 01225 462871.
-Alternatively, you can email him or complete the Contact Form at the foot of this page.
+We have longstanding expertise in acting for landlords selling or transferring freehold residential or mixed use blocks.
+Contact our team on 01225 462871.
+Alternatively, you can email, or complete the contact form at the foot of this page.

 If you decide to sell, develop or ‘deal’ with your building containing residential flats, you need to be sure you aren’t caught out by legislation designed to protect the existing leasehold flat owners.